dkauf42/bayota/README.md

 #### Specification Files
 Typical usage requires setting up model and run configurations in 'specification files'.
-These are defined in `bayota/bin/specification_files/`, and there are 3 types:
+These are defined (by default) in a workspace subdirectory, and there are 3 types:
 * **batch specs** - These set up one or more studies, by specifying:
     - geographies
     - names of model and experiment spec files to use